glen-mac/jBoy/README.md

 ## Thanks ##

 Thanks to all the detailed resources out there covering this old but gold system!
+Also a huge thanks to gekkio for all the assistance debugging many issues!